Part I Preparing and Dispensing of Eyeglasses and Other Optical Devices 484.001 – 484.018

 • Direct supervision: means supervision where the licensee remains on the premises while all work is being done and gives final approval to any work performed by an employee.
 See Florida Statutes 484.002

-• Dispensing hearing aids: means and includes:
+• Dispensing prescription hearing aids: means and includes:

-(a) Conducting and interpreting hearing tests for purposes of selecting suitable hearing aids, making earmolds or ear impressions, and providing appropriate counseling.
+(a) Conducting and interpreting hearing tests for purposes of selecting suitable prescription hearing aids, making earmolds or ear impressions, and providing appropriate counseling.
 See Florida Statutes 484.041

 • Evidence: Information presented in testimony or in documents that is used to persuade the fact finder (judge or jury) to decide the case for one side or the other.